 Unclaimed Income Tax Refunds by Taxpayers

-Did you know that the average refund amount in 2023 was about $2,871 (tax year 2022) and in 2024 over $3,000 (tax year 2023)?
+Did you know that the average refund amount for 2023 Returns was about $2,960?

-By failing to file a tax return, taxpayers stand to lose more than just their refund of taxes withheld or paid during the year as many low and moderate income workers may be eligible for the Earned Income Tax Credit or EITC.
+By failing to file a tax return, taxpayers stand to lose more than just their refund of taxes withheld or paid during the year as many low- and moderate-income workers may be eligible for the Earned Income Tax Credit or EITC.
 This is because many individuals wonder if they earn enough to file taxes and miss out on money that is owed to them.

 Don't become a statistic!
 Read on for the latest data on unclaimed tax refunds due to wrong mailing addresses or incorrect bank account numbers.
 In addition, learn how to claim the refund you deserve!
 See options to receive your tax refund.